AdamStuckert/Gen711/Lab/Lab1_IntroToTerminal.md

 ssh your_username@ron.sr.unh.edu
 ```

 Your terminal will then prompt you to provide your login information.
-If you are using PuTTY, you can save the username and IP address and load the connection without the command line.
+You should have received an email with your login information.
+Once you login, you will be asked to change your password.  **Remember this new password!** If you are using PuTTY, you can save the username and IP address and load the connection without the command line.

 ### Basic commands
 * `pwd` print working directory